Andrios17/T1A3---Library-CLI/README.md

 ![Trello Screen Shot 19/05/2024](/docs/Trello_Complete.png)

-This image captures my completed Trello bored.
+This image captures my completed Trello board.
 As you can see, all features have been implemented and completed successfully.

 ## References